 The transitional rules

-If you received service pension, age pension or income support supplement before 20 September 2009 at less than the maximum rate, your pension may be paid under transitional rules.
-You may also be affected if you received rent assistance at a rate reduced by disability pension or permanent impairment payments.
+If you received Service Pension, Social Security Age Pension or Income Support Supplement before 20 September 2009 at less than the maximum rate, your pension may be paid under transitional rules.
 This page explains the transitional rules.

 On this page

 - How do I decide which rules are best for me?

 - How do I know if I am paid under transitional rules?